-How to Recover Damages for Emotional Distress under Texas LawJune 29, 2017
+How to Recover Damages for Emotional Distress under Texas LawMarch 29, 2023

-- Economic damages – Damages that can be objectively calculated from medical bills, lost wages, property repair bills and/or other documents are referred to as economic damages.
-These damages can include both past and future losses.
-Since economic damages are more ‘concrete’ in nature (than noneconomic damages), Texas law does not limit the extent of economic damages that a victim can recover after an accident.
+- Economic damages: This form of compensation can be objectively calculated from medical bills, lost wages, property repair bills, and/or other documents.
+Potentially covering past and future losses, economic damages are more ‘concrete’ in nature than noneconomic damages.
+Consequently, Texas law does not limit the extent of economic damages that a victim can recover after an accident.

-In many personal injury cases, plaintiffs (i.e., injured parties) will seek compensation that includes both economic and noneconomic damages.
-When, however, there are no physical injuries associated with a claim, seeking noneconomic damages for emotional distress can be difficult under Texas law.
+In many personal injury cases, the injured parties (i.e., plaintiffs) will seek compensation that includes both economic and non-economic damages.
+If no physical injuries were suffered, however, seeking noneconomic damages for emotional distress alone can be difficult under Texas law.

-Example: Someone witnesses a car accident in which his loved one is severely or fatally injured.
-This witness did not suffer any physical injuries in the crash.
+Example: Someone witnesses a car accident that severely hurts or even kills a loved one.
+This witness didn’t suffer any physical injuries in the crash.
 However, he arguably may have suffered emotional distress.

 In situations like this example, pursuing damages in the absence of physical injury can be an uphill battle.
 Generally, this is because:

-- The involved negligence must be particularly outrageous or horrific (if it didn’t cause any physical injury) – In other words, insults, petty threats, criticism or mild oppressions are not typically considered to be ‘horrific’ or especially egregious.
-The act or behavior in question would have to go beyond the bounds of decency (rather than simply being unethical or illegal).
+- The negligence involved must be really outrageous or horrific if it didn’t cause any physical injury: In other words, insults, petty threats, criticism, or mild oppressions are not usually considered to be ‘horrific’ or especially egregious.
+The act or behavior would have to go beyond the bounds of decency, rather than simply being unethical or illegal alone.

-- If there is another statute or tort that applies to the claim, the plaintiff can generally only recover under that claim – This is due to the fact that Intentional Infliction of Emotional Distress claims are typically gap-filler torts, meaning they apply when there is no other tort or law under which to seek recovery.
-So, for instance, a plaintiff who filed a harassment claim (involving no physical injuries) and a claim for emotional distress would usually only be able to recover under the harassment claim.
+- If another statute or tort applies to the claim, the plaintiff can typically only recover under that claim: This is because Intentional Infliction of Emotional Distress claims are typically gap-filler torts, meaning they apply when there is no other tort or law under which to seek recovery.
+So, for instance, a plaintiff who filed a harassment claim (without any physical injuries involved) and a claim for emotional distress would usually only be able to recover under the harassment claim.